 4. 2 – 3 Nights Is Ideal

-There’s a saying that after three days, fish and guests stink.
+The saying goes that after three days, both fish and guests stink.

-One night means you won’t really have a chance to bond.
-Three nights means you’ve got a chance to really get to know them and they can really explore your local area, but also means they don’t get too comfortable and start lazing around the place.
+One night means you won’t really have a chance to bond with them.
+Three nights means you’ve got a chance to really get to know them and they can really explore your local area, but also means they don’t get too comfortable or bored and start lazing around the place.

-Make it a rule not to accept anyone for any longer periods of time.
+Make it a rule not to accept anyone for any longer periods of time, as you’ll both get sick of each other’s company.

 5. Offer Them Breakfast